elukuro/goheru-markdown-blog-react/src/article/18-clean-code-tips-2-function.md

 ```

-## Limit number of arguments
+## Limit the number of arguments

+It is recommended to have anywhere from 0 to 2 arguments max for a single function.
+Any more than that and your function might seem too complex and can be made better by dividing into smaller ones.

+If you want to pass data through functions you can use `Object`

 function argument should only have zero, one or two arguments, more than that mean your functions is to complex and need to devided to smaller one.
-if you want to pass data through function you can use `object`
+if you want to pass data through function you can use an `object`

 ```
 // ❌ Don't